Vehicle registration plate: Vietnam

+In Vietnam, most license plates, following the 2010 model, consist of a province code, a registration series, and five natural numbers, or the 1976 model with a province code, a registration series, and four natural numbers.
+Military license plates are a typical exception.
+According to Circular 24/2023/TT-BCA, license plates are made of metal, have a reflective film, and an embedded police security mark produced by units licensed by the Ministry of Public Security and managed by the Traffic Police Department.
+Temporary registration license plates are printed on paper.
+In terms of size, cars are equipped with two license plates, one short plate measuring 330 × 165 mm and one long plate measuring 520 × 110 mm.
+Tractors, trailers, and semi-trailers are equipped with one license plate at the rear, measuring 330 × 165 mm.
+Motorcycles are equipped with one license plate at the rear, measuring 190 × 140 mm.

 The current Vietnamese registration plate design consists of a white background with black characters, each province has a regional number (located on the left side of the plate).

-Official and government cars bear blue registration plates, central government plates bear the number 80 followed by the letter A, B or M, diplomatique plates are white with NG wrote in red, company members vehicles are also white registration plate bearing LD letters in black.
+Official and government cars bear blue registration plates, central government plates bear the number 80 followed by the letter A, B or M, diplomatic plates are white with NG wrote in red, company members vehicles are also white registration plate bearing LD letters in black.
 Military registration plates are red with white letter.

 For example, 51X-XXXX would be used for civilian vehicles, 80X-XXXX with blue background for central government vehicles, 80-XXX-NG-XX for diplomatic vehicles, TC-XX-XX for military vehicles and XXLD-XXX.XX for company vehicles.

 Europe

 In the European Union (EU), white or yellow number plates of a common format and size are issued throughout, although they are still optional in some member states.
 Nevertheless, some individual member states still use differing non-EU formats – Belgium, for example, still permits vehicles to display the older small white number plates with red lettering, and the registration plates that are issued by the government body which assigns these are of the smaller format, too.
-In 1908 number plates were only three numbers and one letter long.
+In 1908 number plates were only three digits and one letter long.
 Italy still permits smaller plates to be attached to the front of a vehicle, while the rear plate complies to the usual EU format.
 The common design consists of a blue strip on the left of the plate, which has the EU motif (12 yellow stars), along with the country code of the member state in which the vehicle was registered.
 Lettering on the plate must be black on a white or yellow reflective background.
+Most plates in Europe bar few exceptions are white, with a notable exception being the Netherlands which issues yellow (the UK also has yellow but only for rear plates, formerly also in France).